charsplusjk/charsplusjk/README.md

 ## Hi there 👋

-I'm Ju, a full-stack developer based on São Paulo, Brazil.
+I'm Ju, a full-stack developer based in São Paulo, Brazil.

 Currently leveling up my knowledge of the typescript, c# and rust ecosystems.